Marek-Fewtrell/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: January 14th, 2017

+**Today's Progress**: Continued working on Youtube SOundbard and adding in the Sheets API functionality.

+**Thoughts**: Will eventually get it all hooked up with the api.
+It's slow progress planning it out and doing small bits at a time.

+**Link to work**: None.

 ### Day 7: January 13th, 2017

 **Today's Progress**: Continued working on Youtube SOundbard.
 Started to include Google Sheets API for use as the backend.